bgamari/ghc-wiki-import/data-parallel/vectorisation/type-vectorisation.md

 The lifting of types into vector space is, for all boxed monotypes, denoted by the array family constructor `PArr`.
-However, need to handle the lifting of unboxed types and the extension of signatures with `PA` dictionaries explicitly:
+However, we need to handle the lifting of unboxed types and the extension of signatures with `PA` dictionaries explicitly:

 ```wiki